Vinod-Kontham-56/Apple-Retail-Sales-Analysis-/README.md

 ## Conclusion

-By completing this project,  I develop advanced SQL querying skills, improve your ability to handle large datasets, and gain practical experience in solving complex data analysis problems that are crucial for business decision-making.
-This project is an excellent addition to your portfolio and will demonstrate your expertise in SQL to potential employers.
+By completing this project,  I develop advanced SQL querying skills,  I improve My ability to handle large datasets, and gained practical experience in solving complex data analysis problems that are crucial for business decision-making.
 ---